 How to get there: drive 60-70 minutes.

 Love golf?
 Get to Victoria Park.
-More than just a golf course, there’s mini golf, a driving range with Brisbane skyline views and a great bistro with an amazing kids’ playground.
+There’s mini golf, a driving range with Brisbane skyline views and a great bistro with an amazing kids’ playground.
 Best of all it’s very close to the city centre.

 How to get there: drive 10 minutes, or taking the bus is also only 10 minutes.